Kampel2012/Kampel2012/README.md

 ### 👋 Greetings everyone on my profile page! 🐯

-- 👨‍💻 I am a web developer and I create high-quality websites that help people solve their tasks.
+- 👨‍💻 I want to create high-quality websites that help people solve their tasks.
+- ⚡ For these tasks I am looking for team 🧠
 - 🌐 On this page, you can see my projects and portfolio.
 - 👀 Here you will find interesting and unique websites that I have developed. 👇